m-chomiczewski/MC_KAP140_MOD/README.md

 v.
 0.0.03:

-- Attempt at fixing up / down button functionality when in ALT mode (alt +/- 100 ft because +/- 20 ft is not currently possible)
+- Attempt at fixing up / down button functionality when in ALT mode (alt +/- 100 ft because +/- 20 ft is not currently possible);
 - Pressing HDG button turn autopilot on and puts it in HDG and VS modes
-- When in VS mode, code now incements target altitude dynmically to be 1000 ft +/- current altitude instead of 60,000 ft
+- When in VS mode, code now incements target altitude dynmically to be 1000 ft +/- current altitude instead of 60,000 ft /  0 ft

 v.
 0.0.02: